-GPA is perhaps a new vocabulary that you pick up as you enter a university in Singapore.
-Like many other universities in the world, the four universities here adopt a Grade Point Average scoring system where a student’s academic performance is reflected as a number—the higher the better.
-Knowing the importance of GPA, Digital Senior would like to give you an introduction to the grading system on a personal basis and its differences in the three universities where strategies of getting a high GPA may differ in some important way.
+Knowing the importance of GPA, Digital Senior would like to introduce you to the grading system and, if any, differences in the six universities where strategies of getting a high GPA may differ in some important way.
 Interested in knowing how to stay ahead of the game?
 Please read on!

-Out of the four universities, NUS, NTU and SUTD have similar grading method.
-The maximum GPA is 5.0, corresponding to a grade A or A+ for a particular subject, meaning that if you score A or A+ for all the subjects that you take, you will get 5.0 GPA in the end.
-However, as the slogan of the SMU suggests, it is ‘a different U’, and the difference is seen in how SMU assesses students.
-The highest GPA is 4.0 instead of 5.0.
-Moreover, getting an A+ for a module in SMU actually gives the student a point of 4.3.
+Meanwhile, as the slogan of the SMU suggests, it is ‘a different U’, and the difference is seen in how SMU assesses students.
+The highest GPA score attainable is 4.0 instead of 5.0.
+Like SUTD, getting an A+ for a module in SMU actually gives the student an additional 0.3.

 Grade Point Table of NTU and NUS

 Grade Point Table of SMU

 A- 3.7 80 to 82

 C+ 2.3 66 to 69

 C 2 63 to 65

 C- 1.7 60 to 62